Aethylred/dynaguppy-old/README.markdown

 # Installation

+## The Puppet Master

+By default the PuppetMaster uses the name `puppet.local`

 1. Ideally start with a freshly installed Ubuntu Server, 12.04 x86_64 or later
 1. Log in as `root`
 1. Install `puppet` with: